 People who tell stories uncover truths about how we live as human beings in this world, and how we continue to learn from life, regardless of our age.

 Fiction constantly searches for that which is important, and for that which we love.

 At the SPC, literary readings are one of the highlights of the year.
 These events are scheduled well in advance, allowing us to take a good look at the works before the actual readings.
 At each reading, which is hosted by the author of the work, we are reminded of just how much fiction can resemble our own lives.
 SPC book readings are unforgettable!

-In 2019 and 2020, the SPC will once again be welcoming prominent authors to its library.
+In 2020, the SPC will once again be welcoming prominent authors to its library.

 - Wednesday, 4 March 2020, 5:15 and 7:30 pm

 - Wednesday, 30 September 2020, 5:15 and 7:30 pm

 Lukas Bärfuss, winner of the Georg Büchner Prize 2019

 - Wednesday, 25 November 2020, 5:15 and 7:30 pm